IndomitableIbises/Bangazon-Sprint-3/README.md

 - '/category/<categoryID>' - to page with all products within a category
 - '/product/<searchTerm>' - to page with all products that match a search term
 - '/product/<productID>' - to detail page for a single product

+  ## Order
+  With no products, orders or payment -
+- /order will show a blank screen
+-order history will say there is no order history

+  With completed orders -
+-/order_history will display past orders and allow redirect to order detail of any order -/order_detail will show the details of a past order on redirect

+  With open order and products but no payment - -/order will display, products will display if in shopping cart many-to-many table -no payment will appear and no submit button to allow advance to complete scree

+  With open order, products and a payment linked to the active user - -/order will show payment options and allow you to complete the order and move to a thank you screen with a redirect to home.